ackermanjayjay/ackerman_jay/README.md

 <h1 align="center">Hi 👋, I'm Ackermanjayjay (Muhammad Reza)</h1>
 <h2 align="center">From Indonesia</h3>

-<h4 align='justify-center'>A recent graduate in Informatics Engineering, I have strong knowledge and skills in data science and machine learning.
+<p align="justify-center">A recent graduate in Informatics Engineering, I have strong knowledge and skills in data science and machine learning.
 I have
 experience in machine learning, data analysis, data science, and contributing to projects (self-study projects, other projects) that strengthen my understanding in these areas.
-I am eager to apply my knowledge and skills in a professional environment.</h4>
+I am eager to apply my knowledge and skills in a professional environment.</p>
 <h3 align="left">Skills: </h3>

 Data Analyst | Dashboard | Machine learning | Data Visualization | Natural language